Outcomes

 -- Dr. David Brown, former Executive Director, Western Association of Schools & Colleges (WASC)

 Our vision is to prepare a new generation of students to lead, innovate and thrive in the modern world.
-We will know this vision is fulfilled when students come back years after graduating and tell us about their success in college, their accomplishments as career professionals, and about their overall attainment of happiness and purpose in life.
+We will know this vision is fulfilled when graduates return years later to share stories of their success in college, their accomplishments as professionals, and about their journey toward happiness and purpose in life.

-We invite you to read our 2021-22 Impact Report.
-We are deeply grateful to our Da Vinci community of students, families, staff, board members, community partners and friends who make our work possible.
+We invite you to explore our 2024 Annual Impact Report.
+We are deeply grateful to our students, families, staff, board members, community partners, and friends who share our commitment to preparing young people for the future with purpose and possibility.

 Da Vinci Graduate Results